makafsal/chrome-ui/README.md

 # chrome-ui
-Chrome extension to modernize the Chrome UI
+A Chrome browser extension for a sleek and modern browser interface.